 Total: 4,5A + 0,5A + 1A + 0,2A + 1A + 84A + 45A = 136,2A

-Suitable batteries for off-grid solar systems
+Batteries for an off-grid solar system

-Suitable solar panels for off-grid solar systems
+Solar panels for off-grid solar systems

 Poly Crystalline panels

 These solar panels are the most popular around the world.
 The pros of these panels include costs-effectiveness and a high temperature co-efficiency.